 When looking for a place to host a podcast, cost of bandwidth is a huge consideration.
 Not only file size and duration of an episode matter, but how many people actually access it to listen.
 Also, if those episodes are archived long term, it adds to the amount of bandwidth that has to be paid for.

 Some feel that the concepts of creativity and productivity maintain a pugnacious relationship.
 They believe that time spent envisioning ideas is time wasted.
-On the other hand, they may believe that racing to meet end goals stifles the creative process.
+On the other hand, they may believe that racing to meet end goals stifles the creative process, especially with older Americans.
 Instead of alienating these two important components in your own business, consider how you can develop an appropriate marriage between them.
 Continue reading

 When Beyonce debuted her latest concept music video album “Lemonade” at the Super Bowl, a great many people took offense at the imagery and the choreography.
 Bey’s fans largely ignored them, and the woman herself simply used the criticism to sell a lot more records.
 Continue reading